arkmuntasser/web-development-walkthrough/1-html/README.md

 #### `<html>`

 This formally starts the HTML document defining our page.
 You'll notice the `lang="en"` attribute.
 This informs the browser and visitor that the language of this page is English.
 If you will be using a different language than English, you can update the "en" with the appropriate [locale string for your desired language](https://www.science.co.il/language/Locale-codes.php).

+#### `<head>`

+This tag is where we define a number of items pertaining to the page such as whether it's responsive, the title of the page, any resources you may need for styles or functionality and fonts.

+#### `<meta>`

+With these tags we can define a number of different things about the page.
+Let's breakdown the 3 in the example above:

+##### `<meta charset="UTF-8">`

+Here we define the character encoding we want to use for the page.
+[UTF-8 is the Unicode character](https://en.wikipedia.org/wiki/UTF-8) set that encompasses pretty much every character you could want to type.
+You don't need to change this.

+##### `<meta name="viewport" content="width=device-width, initial-scale=1.0">`

+With this, we are ensuring that the site is responsive.

+This defines the viewport to have a width equal to the device width.
+Here 'device width' is a bit confusing as it makes it sound like it's referring to physical hardware like a phone or tablet, but it actually means the size of the browser window.

+Next it sets the initial scale to 1.
+You can think of this as the zoom level of the page like when you pinch-to-zoom on a page.
+By default, we want everything visible and not zoomed in our out so we set it to 1.

+##### `<meta http-equiv="X-UA-Compatible" content="ie=edge">`

+This is to help ensure compatibility with older version of Internet Explorer.
+If you don't need to support Internet Explorer, you can actually delete this line, but leaving it in wont hurt anything.

+#### `<title>`

+This controls the title of the page; specifically it controls the text that shows in the tab in your browser.

+#### `<body>`

+Finally, the body tag is where the actual content of the page will live and where we'll be doing all of our work for the remainder of this section covering HTML.

+### Semantic HTML